This was originally a Twitter thread, posted on 22 APR 02019.

 Just like in reality, the Silent Generation got squeezed out and mostly overlooked in the MCU.
 Thaddeus Ross (Winter Soldier) and Hank Pym and Bill Foster and Obediah Stane and Senator Stern are all probably Silent, rather than Baby Boomers.

 - I note that HYDRA seemed to get their hooks deeply into Silent.
 Which also makes sense.
-HYDRA goes underground after WWII, starts re-emerging in the late 50s, when the Silents are establishing their careers.
+HYDRA went underground after WWII, and started re-emerging in the late 50s, when the Silents are establishing their careers.
 HYDRA in the John Birch Society is a perfect fit.
+Hydra in the HUAC is also a perfect fit.

 Silents were out of step with, and overshadowed by, the dominant culture.
 They were always too young, or too late.